Geoscience Australia selects IBM 3592 cartridges as its tape migration extends beyond ten years

 Thin client specialist Wyse Technology has released a version of its PocketCloud App for Apple's iPad, which allows users to connect to Windows 7 applications.

-by Ian Grant MPs go to the Commons today for the second reading of the controversial Digital Economy Bill.
+MPs go to the Commons today for the second reading of the controversial Digital Economy Bill.
 Among other things, the bill will allow websites to be blocked and internet users to be cut off for alleged online copyright infringements.
-The government has already said it will introduce

 From today, the Information Commissioner's Office (ICO) can serve a Monetary Penalty Notice with fines up to £500,000 for a serious data breach.

 Last month saw the fastest growth in permanent jobs for almost 13 years, with IT workers most in demand.

 Data breaches are fast becoming one of the biggest reasons that businesses could find themselves in court as the government tightens up data protection legislation....

 As MPs start to debate the Digital Economy Bill and move to bring into law measures to prevent piracy Microsoft has revealed the widespread extent of user indifference to respecting intellectual property.

 Session Initiation Protocol is generally held to be the dominant VoIP standard.
 Yet interoperability between different vendors' SIP systems remains a challenge because the standard is immature, say analysts from Yankee Group and Forrester Research.

 The industry is calling for more clarification over the impact of the government's little-publicised Carbon Reduction Commitment cap-and-trade scheme, which came into effect on 1 April.

 The MicroScope ACEs Golf Challenge in association with VADition and Fortinet has reached the quarter final stage.
 The final eight competitors have emerged after the original field of 76, which entered the competition last November, have been whittled down over a series of three rounds.